zowe/docs-site/docs/user-guide/cli-using-team-configuration-application-developers.md

 zowe config init --global-config --user-config
 ```

-In your user-specific file , observe that the "defaults" object is empty and the profiles do not have properties (see the following example).
+In your *user-specific* file , observe that the "defaults" object is empty and the profiles do not have properties (illustrated in the following example).
 You can add your connection details as properties here to override properties in `zowe.config.json`, or add add new connections.

 ```{
     "$schema": "./zowe.schema.json",